radish-es/casebook-property/content/casebook/title/guerin.md

 facts: Members of the Musqueam Indian Band voted to surrender 162 acres of their land to the Crown to lease the land to a golf club.
 The terms the Crown ultimately leased the lands for were very unfavourable to the band.
 issue: Whether the Crown breached a trust, and what the nature of the relationship between the Crown and Indigenous peoples is.
 held: For plaintiff.
 While there was was no trust, there is a sui generis fiduciary relationship between the Crown and Indigenous peoples based on the inalienability of Aboriginal land except to the Crown.
 This fiduciary obligaition was breached when the Crown signed a much less valuable lease then promised without consulting the Musqueam Band.
+description: Members of the Musqueam Indian Band voted to surrender 162 acres of their land to the Crown to lease the land to a golf club.
+The terms the Crown ultimately leased the lands for were very unfavourable to the band.
 public: true
 sources:
   - source_name: CanLII